-VFX TD / VFX Team Lead at Ubisoft
+VFX TD / VFX Director (For Honor) / Narrative Team (For Honor)

 - March 2013 - Present

 Typically in video games, the title VFX means pushing particles.
-This isn't the case at Ubisoft, you do a lot more than that.
-My role includes particle work using our in-house particle scripting tool, logic scripting in our "FX Editor", shader writing in our shader node editor, using 3rd party apps to generate animated textures (Maya fluid dynamics, RealFlow, 3DS Max, Nuke) and tools dev. when necessary.
+This isn't the case at Ubisoft, responsibilities are much larger than that.
+My role includes particle work using our in-house particle scripting tool, logic scripting in our "FX Editor", shader writing in our shader node editor, using 3rd party apps to generate animated textures (Blender, Maya, 3DS Max to name a few) and assisting in tools dev. when necessary.

 I also have several other roles that I've taken on.
-The principle one being the voice of the VFX community at UBI Montreal.
-I've developed a few tools on our intranet to facilitate and encourage communication within the global VFX community.
+A key one being one of the principle voices of the VFX community at UBI Montreal.
+I've helped develop a few tools on our intranet to facilitate and encourage communication within the global VFX community.
 I also work with our job directors to organize meetups and workshops for VFX.
 I really felt this was a necessary thing to make sure all our VFX artists are on the same page with skills and knowledge.

-Since the last quarter of 2015 I've been on the For Honor team working on the VFX for our fight systems, game modes and custom emotes while being general support for Anvil (our proprietary engine and tool set).
-Even though we don't have an official title for VFX TD in UBI Montreal, this is exactly role that I've had.
+Since the last quarter of 2015 I've been part of the For Honor team, working on the VFX for our fight systems, game modes and custom emotes while being general support for Anvil (our proprietary engine and tool set).
+Even though we don't have an official title for VFX TD and VFX Director at UBI Montreal, this is exactly roles that I've had.
 I collaborate closely with our programmers creating tools to get the best out of our engine and pipelines.
-Our tools on this project are incredibly unique and quite complex, which pretty much makes this a dream job for me.
+Our tools on this project are quite unique and can be complex, which pretty much makes this a dream job for me.
 It's exactly what I need.
-I get to create nice art while constantly being challenged by the design team to come up with way to execute on the new systems and game modes coming in.
+I get to be artistically creative while constantly being challenged by the design team to come up with ways to execute on the new systems and game modes coming down the pipe.
 Performance is of massive importance on this game.
 This creates a really fun challenge to make sure that our other VFX artists are doing their best to get the most out of their work without busting budgets.
 I have a really hard time accepting simply chopping out the particle to get it to run properly.
-I work as closely as I can to make sure everyone knows all the tricks to optimize their work as much as possible.
+I work as closely with the team as I can to make sure everyone knows all the tricks to optimize their work as much as possible.

 For Honor - Live Dev